 Potential impacts of NPRR 904 / OBDRR 009

-Finally, ERCOT notes that NPRR 904, Revisions to Real-Time On-Line Reliability Deployment Price Adder for ERCOT-Directed Actions Related to DC Ties, and Other Binding Document Revision Request (OBDRR) 009, ORDC OBD Revisions for ERCOT-Directed Actions Related to DC Ties, are currently pending and would impact DC Ties, including the SCT DC Tie.
-The changes proposed in NPRR 904 and OBDRR 009 concern adjustments to price adders related to curtailment of DC Ties.
+Finally, ERCOT notes that NPRR 904, Revisions to Real-Time On-Line Reliability Deployment Price Adder for ERCOT-Directed Actions Related to DC Ties, and Other Binding Document Revision Request (OBDRR) 009, ORDC OBD Revisions for ERCOT-Directed Actions Related to DC Ties, have been approved and will impact DC Ties, including the SCT DC Tie.
+NPRR 904 and OBDRR 009 concern adjustments to price adders related to curtailment of DC Ties.
 Because these changes concern pricing, not reliability, ERCOT believes NPRR 904 and OBDRR 009 are beyond the scope of Directive 4.
 By its terms, Directive 4 is limited to the question of how ERCOT will coordinate outages following interconnection of the SCT Tie.